Importing Packages

 Plotting Echogram and Region#

-From the two previous plots, one can kind of see how they’re related on both the depth and time dimensions.
-Now let’s see a region annotation overlayed on top of the Echogram dataset.
+From the two previous plots, we can see how they’re related on both the depth and time dimensions.
+Now let’s see region annotations overlayed on top of the Echogram dataset.

-# Plotting the echogram data and the trawl region
+# Plotting the echogram data and the Hake region

 plt.figure(figsize=(20, 6))

-From the previous plot, one can kind of see how they’re related on both the depth and time dimensions.
+From the previous plot, we can see how they’re related on both the depth and time dimensions.
 Now let’s see a region annotation overlayed on top of the Echogram dataset.

 For machine learning training purposes, and more specifically, for computer vision segmentation model training, a region polygon is not enough and so we require masks of the echogram data, which indicate which points are within the region.